forestgrape/coronavirus/2_biological/coronavirus.md

 > **in work**

 ### Coronavirus Proteins
 RNA viruses have small but highly optimized genomes.
-Each protein is often - like a swiss army knife - capable of different functions.
+Each protein is often - like a swiss army knife - capable and used for different functions.

 #### Virion Proteins

 > **in work and incomplete June 2021**

-Virion proteins = structural proteins: used to give newly built viruses structure.
-These are the membrane proteins (E, S, M, [HE]) and the internal protein N. Besides their function in virions these proteins may have functions in the metabolic phase.
+Virion proteins = structural proteins: since they are used to give newly built viruses structure.
+These are the membrane proteins (E, S, M, [HE]) and the internal protein N. Besides their function in virions these proteins usually have functions in the metabolic phase as well.
-- stabilize the RNA: N, E
-- stabilize the Envelope:
-- diminish host defence: N

 ##### N Protein
 N stand for Nucleocapsid protein
 * diminish host defense

 ##### M Protein
 M stand for Membrane protein
 * M helps to build the membrane around the nucleocapsid

 ##### E Protein
 E stand for Envelop protein

 ##### S Protein
 S stand for Spike protein.
 The spike proteins point spike-like out of the spherical virions.
-This gives coronaviruses virions a corona (latin for crown or solar corona) like appearance under the electron microscope and therefore their name.
+This gives coronaviruses virions a corona (from latin corona=crown or from solar corona) like appearance under the electron microscope.
 Functions:
-* RBD: The RBDs are located in the S1 part of the spike protein and binds to the ACE2 receptor.
+* RBD: At the S1 part there is an RBD which binds to the ACE2 receptor and enables the virions to attach to cells.
+ACE2 is a cell adhesion receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)].

 #### Metabolic Phase only Proteins